-I feel that as a Committee we have become more robust in tackling what are very important issues for the health and wellbeing of many members of our society.
+I feel that as a Committee we have become more robust in tackling what are very important issues for the health and wellbeing of many Members of our society.
 As a Committee, we continue to closely monitor the services that provide support for our Adult and Elderly Population.
-We have scrutinised the following areas i.e.:
+We have scrutinised the main services i.e.:

 - Early Intervention and Prevention;

-- Home Care Services;
+- Home Care Services:

 - Delayed Transfers of Care (DTOC);

 - Stay Well at Home Service; and

 - Extra Care Housing Provision.

-I am pleased to announce that at the beginning of this municipal year the Vice Chair and myself attended a one-to-one engagement session with County Borough Councillor Rhys Lewis, Deputy Cabinet Member for Prosperity and Wellbeing so that we could discuss the many topics under the umbrella of the Public Health and Protection Service that could be addressed by our Committee.
+At the beginning of this municipal year the Vice Chair and myself attended a one-to-one engagement session with County Borough Councillor Rhys Lewis, Deputy Cabinet Member for Prosperity and Wellbeing so that we could discuss the many topics under the umbrella of the Public Health and Protection Service that could be addressed by our Committee.

 We visited the new 3 G Pitch provision in Abercynon, which enabled us to see how the large investment in the leisure services would help both the physical and mental health and wellbeing of members of our Communities across the County Borough.
 We held our first meeting of the year in the Alby Davies Suite at Abrecynon Sport Centre so as to encourage public participation in our Scrutiny process.
-We have consider a great deal of topics over the year and I feel the following will show all the hard work the Committee has contributed in improve outcomes for our communities within RCT.
+We have considered a great deal of topics over the year and I feel the following will demonstrate the hard work this Committee has carried out to improve outcomes for our communities.